LearningRegistry/LearningRegistry/docs/spec/Data_Model_and_API_Attributes_and_Behaviors/index.rst

 ====================================================================================================
-Data Model and API Attributes and Behaviors: Learning Registry Technical Specification V RQ:0.49.0
+Data Model and API Attributes and Behaviors: Learning Registry Technical Specification V RQ:0.50.1
 ====================================================================================================

-Draft in Progress.
+.. include:: ../stability.txt

 See the `Change Log`_ for links to prior stable versions.

 :changes:`Shading indicates major changes and additions from the prior version (0.24.0).
 Also indicated with ▲.`